enigma-io/boundless/README.md

 npm i boundless-button --save
 ```

+Boundless currently supports IE10+ (needs a [Promise polyfill](https://cdnjs.com/libraries/es6-promise)) and all other modern browsers.

 ## Philosophy

 Boundless is a UI toolkit that was conceived to abstract away difficult interface patterns.
 It follows three main guidelines: